grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 It is decided then, If a sender wants to be composable with recipient, it has to accept a reference to recipient in form of interface reference.
-We can say that, by being light-weight and implementationless, **interfaces can be treated as "slots" for plugging in different objects**.
+We can say that, by being lightweight and implementationless, **interfaces can be treated as "slots" for plugging in different objects**.